If you’re not a Christian, turn back now. This blog isn’t for you. The following is for my brothers and sisters in Christ:

 Some Christians think this means that the money isn’t all that important, or that, as in Luke 18:25, you’re much better off without it anyway.
 It’s true that you can’t serve two masters.

 But Christ himself pointed us in an entirely different direction through Matthew 17:24-27.
-The key phrases are “…so that we may not offend them…give it to them for my tax and yours.”
+The key phrases are, ““Then the children are exempt,” Jesus said to him,” and “…so that we may not offend them…give it to them for my tax and yours.”

 Why do I think that’s the key?

-Because, according to just about everywhere in the Bible, human Kings represent our turn from god and toward human idols (see I Samuel: 8, Acts 12: 21-23), and everything belongs to God!
+And,according to just about everywhere in the Bible, human Kings represent our turn from god and toward human idols (see I Samuel: 8, Acts 12: 21-23), and everything and everyone, belongs to God!

 I’ll not write up a long description of proof texts, but if you get curious, consider Deut.
 8:17-18, Deuteronomy 10:14, 1 Chronicles 29:11, 1 Chronicles 29: 14, Psalm 24:1, Job 41:11, Haggai 2:8, Psalm 50:10-12 and Psalm 100:3.